flaviofernandes004/Clojure_Koans/README.md

-# learn_clojure
+# Clojure_Koans

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+This repository contains solutions to some koans that can be found at [4Clojure](http://www.4clojure.com)

 ## License